LKieser/codenames/README.md

 # Codenames
 Codenames is a board/card game where two teams, red and blue, compete against each to be the first to guess all of their team's cards.
-This project uses a TUI to implement the setup of the board and the game play
+This project uses a TUI to implement the setup of the board and the game play.

 <img src="doc/codenames.gif" width="75%"/>